iffy/generalconference/data/eng/1977-10/030-welfare-services-the-gospel-in-action/text.md

-# Welfare Services: The Gospel in Action
+# Welfare Services:The Gospel in Action

 Singing this song ["Improve the Shining Moments"] takes me back some generations.
 My beloved mother, who died early in my life, used to hum this